 - Nuts or Seeds- up to 50g of chopped nuts can be added.

 - Gluten-Free Raspberry Muffins- use your favourite gluten-free flour.
 This recipe might need a little extra plant milk if using GF flour.
+You can also use spelt flour or oat flour to replace the regular all purpose flour.

 - Crumble Topping: Add a crunchy crumble topping by scrunching some flour, sugar and vegan butter together and sprinkle on top before baking.